GLOBAL MARKETS-Shares, crude oil rise in wake of U.S. data

 Political uncertainty in Italy and the divergence of the weak European economy compared with the recovery in the United States, along with concerns over any fallout from Cyprus’ crisis, may limit the single currency’s upside.

-U.S. government debt traded most of the session lower, but prices moved higher toward the end of day.
-The benchmark 10-year U.S. Treasury note was up 2/32 in price to yield 1.9111 percent.
+U.S. government debt and other safe-haven assets were lower.
+The benchmark 10-year U.S. Treasury note was up 3/32 in price to yield 1.9076 percent.

 Gold, which typically benefits from economic uncertainty, fell.
 U.S. gold futures for April delivery settled down $8.80 at $1,595.70 an ounce.
 Spot gold prices fell $6.00 to $1,598.90.